WIC Nutrition Program

-The Women, Infant and Children’s Program is a federally funded supplementary food and health program.
+The Women, Infants, and Children (WIC) Program is a federally funded nutrition and health support program designed to help low-income families thrive.

 WIC Illinois Logo